bonni208/Business_Ethics/Business_Ethics.md

 Back to Mike Caulfield's SIFT course:

-**The Miseducation of Dylan Roof**
+**The Miseducation of Dylann Roof**

 >Throughout this course, we'll be using a mixture of both weighty and trivial examples.
 Sometimes it may seem there's not much downside to being misinformed: who really cares if the "Alexa Voice-Activated Toilet" is real or Monster Brand Caffeinated Ham is fake?
 >
 >But there are serious social implications to people not paying attention to where their information is coming from.
 >
->The video below primarily makes a point about Google.
+>The video below ([The Miseducation of Dylann Roof](https://youtu.be/qB6A45tA6mE?si=Ids7nDj22uJwIMt1)) primarily makes a point about Google.
 But given the facts presented here, is there a way that a lack of web literacy also played a role?

 !?[Video: The miseducation of Dylann Roof](https://youtu.be/qB6A45tA6mE?si=Ids7nDj22uJwIMt1)